Your privacy and safety is of the utmost concern to University of Iowa Health Care.

 We use secure socket layer (SSL) encryption to protect the transmission of information you submit to us when you use our secure online forms.
 All the information you provide us through these forms is stored securely offline.
 If you send us an email, you should know that email is not necessarily secure against interception.
 So if your communication includes sensitive information and you prefer not to use one of our secure online forms, please contact us by postal mail or telephone rather than email.

 Obtaining information from us

 If you want to get non-medical information about you that may be in our records: The Freedom of Information Act and the Privacy Act of 1974 provide you certain rights to get information about you that is in our records.
-To learn more about the circumstances under which you can get and correct this information, visit our Freedom of Information Act page.
+To learn more about the circumstances under which you can get and correct this information, visit our Office of Transparency.